clojure-emacs/clojure-ts-mode/README.md

 If `clojure-ts-mode` fails to automatically install the grammar, you have the option to install it manually.
-Please, refer to the installation instructions of each required grammar and make sure you're install the versions expected (see `clojure-ts-grammar-recipes` for details).
+Please, refer to the installation instructions of each required grammar and make sure you're installing the versions expected (see `clojure-ts-grammar-recipes` for details).

 If `clojure-ts-ensure-grammars` is enabled, `clojure-ts-mode` will try to upgrade the Clojure grammar if it's outdated.
-This might happen, when you activate `clojure-ts-mode` for the first time after package update.
-If grammar was previously installed, you might need to restart Emacs, because it has to reload the grammar binary.
+This might happen when you activate `clojure-ts-mode` for the first time after a package update.
+If the grammar was previously installed, you might need to restart Emacs, because it has to reload the grammar binary.